KangLiao929/DR-GAN/README.md

 > ### Problem
 > Given a radial distortion image capture by wide-angle lens, DR-GAN aims to rectify the distortion and recover the realistic scene.
 >  ### Features
->  * The first generative framework for the distortion rectification
+>  * First generative framework for the distortion rectification
 >  * One-stage rectification (Compared to previous two-stage rectification: distortion parameter estimation -> rectification)
 >  * Label-free training (Directly learning the mapping between distorted structure and rectified structure)
 >  * Real-time rectification (~66 FPS on NVIDIA GeForce RTX 2080Ti and ~26 FPS on TITAN X)